Skip to content

 Polish Christmas Tradition in Potsdam

 What is Christmas culture like in other countries?
-Often also contemplative, but different in details than in this country.
-This also applies to Poland, where Christmas is traditionally heralded on Christmas Eve with the appearance of the first star in the night sky, as described on the website of the Star Market, which takes place from November 29 to December 1 in Potsdam: in the Kutschstallhof, part of the Brandenburg capital’s city palace.
+Often also contemplative, but different in details than here.
+This is also true for Poland, where Christmas traditionally begins on Christmas Eve with the appearance of the first star in the night sky, as described on the Sternenmarkt website, which takes place from Dec.
+5 to 7 in Potsdam: in the Kutschstallhof, part of the city palace of the Brandenburg capital.

 Bremen